 “Breaking bread together”

 Weekly Shabbat: The priority meeting of the week is the Shabbat.
-People of our community and guest attend weekly Shabbat dinners at homes through out the area.
+People of our community and guest attend weekly Shabbat Fellowship dinners at homes through out the area.
 These dinners bring people together each week as the priesthood of the home and the priesthood of each believer is experienced.
 These dinners connect us together with G-d, each other and people from around the world.
 This is our main community focus.

 “Meeting in the Temple”